Did you know the Croton plant is one of the most prized Feng Shui plants, which makes excellent houseplants that clean indoor air?

 Hailing from tropical Southeast Asia, it grows well in areas with warmer climates (USDA 9 or above.)

-It does not grow taller but will grow out bushier grassy foliage with beautiful leaves in orange, yellow, purple, green, and red, which would make a magnificent ornamental plant.
+It does not grow taller but will grow out bushier grassy foliage with beautiful leaves in orange, yellow, purple, green, and red, making a magnificent ornamental plant.

-Victoria Gold bell may hardly get over 4 ft, whereas a mature plant will only get 3-3.5 ft tall.
+Victoria Gold Bell can hardly get over 4 ft, whereas a mature plant can only get 3-3.5 ft tall.

-Note: Victoria Gold Bell Croton is not known to produce blossoms.
+Victoria Gold Bell Croton is not known to produce blossoms though.

 5. Yellow Thai Croton

 Yellow Thai Croton (Codiaeum variegatum) is a rare Croton plant that boasts broad leaves with various colors, such as red, yellow, orange, and pink.